unlistedphenomena/nexuswizz/src/content/desci/index.md

 In the same way that NFTs can pass revenue for future transactions back to the original creator, you can establish transparent value attribution chains to reward researchers, governing bodies (like DAOs), or even the subjects whose data is collected.

 [IP-NFTs](https://medium.com/molecule-blog/ip-nfts-for-researchers-a-new-biomedical-funding-paradigm-91312d8d92e6) can also function as a key to a decentralized data repository of the research experiments being undertaken, and plug into NFT and [DeFi](/defi/) financialization (from fractionalization to lending pools and value appraisal).
 It also allows natively on-chain entities such as DAOs like [VitaDAO](https://www.vitadao.com/) to conduct research directly on-chain.
-The advent of non-transferable ["soulbound" tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) may also play an important role in DeSci by allowing individuals to prove their experience and credentials linked to their Ethereum address.
+The advent of non-transferable ["soulbound" tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) may also play an important role in DeSci by allowing individuals to prove their experience and credentials linked to their nexus address.

 ### Data storage, access and architecture {#data-storage}